 For vaginal or anal sex, you should always use condoms correctly.
 Lubricants can help prevent condoms from splitting.
 If you are using latex condoms, you should not use oil-based lubricants as these can damage the condom.

 For oral sex, you can use condoms to cover the penis and prevent the transmission of infected semen into the mouth or eyes.
 Dental dams can also be used for oral sex; these are thin, soft pieces of plastic or latex that are placed over the vagina or genital area, which provide a protective barrier.

 When sharing sex toys, you can avoid the transmission of chlamydia and other STIs by washing the toys between uses or covering them with a fresh condom.

-How to treat chlamydia
+How to test for chlamydia

-When to get tested
+When should you get tested for chlamydia?

-If you’ve had unprotected sex and you think you might have been exposed to chlamydia or other STIs you should get tested as soon as possible.
+If you’ve had unprotected sex or you think you might have been exposed to chlamydia or other STIs you should get tested as soon as possible.
 However, if it’s been less than two weeks since the episode of unprotected sex, you can still test but you may be asked to repeat the test two weeks after the episode of unprotected sex to rule out chlamydia infection.

 You should regularly screen for STIs.
 For those at high risk, testing every three months is recommended.
 You can assess your risk of STIs using our free assessment.
 Remember that chlamydia does not always come with symptoms so even if you feel completely healthy you may still be infected.

 If you don’t have symptoms, you can order a discreet and easy-to-use home test kit for chlamydia for men, women, men who have sex with men, non- binary or trans people from LloydsPharmacy Online Doctor.